gllrmzndm/Forza-Motorsport-Autovista/README.md

 # Guillermo's Forza Motorsport Autovista project

 ## Project story

+**CHANGES**

+All about cars, using:

+- Vercel
+- NextJS
+- Tailwind
+- Prettier
+- React
+- Prisma (ORM)
+- SQLite as Database

+**Notes**

+- Backend needs to be fixed at vercel for the time being.
+- DaisyUI Navbar needs to be added later on.
+- Folder structure without the "app" folder.

+---

 In the first few tutorial articles we will define a simple browse-only library that library members can use to find out what books are available.
 This allows us to explore the operations that are common to almost every website: reading and displaying content from a database.